 Tomatoes are one of the most popular plants to grow in a window box – and there are plenty of varieties that have been specifically bred to grow on window sills.
 Sweet ‘n’ Neat, Balconi Red and Yellow, Micro Tom, Vilma, and Tumbling Tom varieties all thrive in six inch pots, so these are usually the best bet for growing from home.

 Whichever type of tomato you go for, you need a sunny window ledge, as tomatoes require a decent amount of light to flower and fruit.
-Rather than planting the tomatoes in soil, it’s best to plant them in compost containing either vermiculite or perlite, which provides the plants with all the moisture, nutrients and oxygen they need.
+Rather than planting the tomatoes in soil, it’s best to plant them in compost containing either vermiculite or perlite, which provides the plants with all the moisture, nutrients, and oxygen they need.
 The best time to sow tomatoes is from the beginning of March until the middle of April, and once the flowers bloom, the tomatoes themselves aren’t far behind.
+Alternatively, tomatoes grow well inside all year.

 To find out more, have a read of this window sill guide by Tomato Growing – or alternatively, watch the video below.